East Grinstead: Places of worship

-East Grinstead has an unusually diverse range of religious and spiritual organisations for a town of its size.
+East Grinstead has a diverse range of religious and spiritual organisations for a town of its size.

 A broad range of mainstream Christian denominations have places of worship in the town.
 Protestant Nonconformism has featured especially prominently for the last two centuries, in common with other parts of northern Sussex.
 Several other religious groups have connections with the town, from merely owning property to having national headquarters there.

 Church of England

 The Church of England has four places of worship in the town.
 St Swithun's Church was founded in the 11th century.
 Architect James Wyatt rebuilt it in local stone in 1789 after it became derelict and collapsed.
 Near the entrance to the church, three stones mark the supposed ashes of Anne Tree, Thomas Dunngate and John Forman who were burned as martyrs on 18 July 1556 because they would not renounce the Protestant faith.
 John Foxe wrote about them in his 1,800-page Foxe's Book of Martyrs.
 Two other churches are in St Swithun's parish.

 St Luke's Church, in Holtye Avenue on the Stone Quarry estate, was built in 1954 to serve the northeast of the town.
 The church was demolished around 2014 and flats have been built at the location.
 St Barnabas' Church in Dunnings Road serves the south of the town.
 The present wooden structure of 1975 replaced an older church built in 1912.
 The fourth church, in the northwest of the town, is dedicated to St Mary the Virgin.
 Built by W.T.
 Lowdell over a 21-year period beginning in 1891, the Decorated Gothic Revival church was consecrated in 1905 and has its own parish.
 It was established by adherents of the Oxford Movement, and services still follow a more Anglo-Catholic style than East Grinstead's other Anglican churches.